Table of Contents

 I need help, where do I go?

 First you should read through the wiki pages to make sure you are not missing some critical information.
 Next you should take a look at the latest Javadoc.
-If you still don’t find an answer to your problem, don’t hesitate to post a topic on the forum.
+If you still don’t find an answer to your problem, don’t hesitate to create an issue.

 What should I know to be able to use the library?